namiri-tech/docs-rdme-ke/docs/EXPLANATION/getting-started.md

 <br />

-## Electronic Tax Invoicing
+## Electronic Tax Invoicing in Kenya

 African countries lately have been opting to digitize their tax systems by imposing e-Invoicing or Electronic Tax Invoicing and Reporting.
+Electronic Tax Invoicing is a nascent Fintech category in the Pan-African region.

+Kenya is one of the countries and the country's tax authority/ regulator, **KRA** (Kenya Revenue Authority) has a transformative e-invoicing system, named **eTIMS** (electronic Tax Information Management System).
+In this documentation, DigiTax Kenya API Hub, we shall simply refer to it as *eTIMS System* or *eTIMS*.

+## Introduction to KRA eTIMS and DigiTax platform

 ### eTIMS

-Kenya is one of the countries and the country's tax authority, KRA (Kenya Revenue Authority) calls their e-Invoicing platform, **eTIMS** (electronic Tax Invoice Management System).
+**eTIMS** (electronic Tax Invoice Management System) is the transformative e-invoicing system by Kenya's country's tax authority, **KRA** (Kenya Revenue Authority).
+The use of this system and other tax related changes was enacted by the Finance Act, 2023, which was signed on by the President of Kenya on 26 June 2023.
+Its implementation was halted temporarily by the High Court of Kenya for the next 6 months.
+It became effective on 1 January 2024 and has been utilized by taxpayers since then.

+### DigiTax platform

+DigiTax platform, by Namiri Technology (the company), constitutes a suite of digital solutions crafted for effective, simple, and painless tax compliance through **electronic tax invoicing**.
+These solutions enable taxpayers (individuals and businesses) to generate, digitally sign, and transmit compliant invoices as per connected tax authorities' requirements.

-## DigiTax
+## More about DigiTax

+The suite of digital solutions or products under DigiTax are:

+* **DigiTax App** (Compatible with Android and Android POS devices),
+* **DigiTax Dashboard** (Responsive, Web-Browser based, Desktop application)
+* **DigiTax API**

+DigiTax connects with regional tax authorities/ regulators, so far:

+* DigiTax Nigeria integrates you with <Glossary>FIRS</Glossary> e-Invoicing System
+* DigiTax Kenya integrates you with <Glossary>KRA</Glossary> eTIMS (electronic Tax Information Management System)
+* DigiTax Zambia integrates you with <Glossary>ZRA</Glossary> Smart Invoice System

+to offer you a streamlined invoicing system that ensures compliance and supports the growth of your business.

 Namiri Technology Limited, the proprietor of the DigiTax platform, has developed a suite of **Electronic Tax Invoicing** solutions, through which one can generate eTIMS invoices: